rlvlad/wt-project-2025/docs/src/sections/css_rules.typ

   }
   ```,
   [
-    It always sits in the left side, with a 100% height.
+    It always sits on the left side, with a 100% height.
 Its position can't be changed and neither its content.
 The background acts as contrast with the playlist tracks buttons.
   ]
 )

-Then the styling the menus.
+Then the styling of the menus.

 #css_explanation(
   ```css